jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 6. At this point the activity column consists of numeric identifiers as explained in the CodeBook.
 These identifiers in the 'activity' column are converted to descriptive identifiers such as 'walking up'.

-7. The sub function is then used to "clean up" the column names of the feature measurements.
+7. The sub function is then used to "clean up" the column names of the feature measurements and to make those names syntactically valid to R.

 8. The data rows are first sorted by 'set', then by 'subject', then by 'activity' to make the dataset more readable.